 Cabinet question time sessions

+Question time sessions for the Mayor are held at the scrutiny panel.
 The commission at which each cabinet member appears is determined by their areas of responsibility and which commission's remit these are relevant to.
-Question time sessions will be held jointly across commissions where the responsibilities of a cabinet member are relevant to more than one scrutiny commission.
-For details of sessions, please see:
+Sometimes the responsibilities of a cabinet member are relevant to more than one commission.
+In these cases commissions decide on whether to hold the sessions as joint items or - depending on which issues are topical - which commission the cabinet member will attend for single sessions.

 - children and young people commission meetings